zilliztech/zdoc/docs/tutorials/collection/manage-collections/manage-collections-sdks.md

 notebook: FALSE
 type: origin
 token: USQ2w6yj0i3WN1k3eEYciscinkc
-sidebar_position: 2
+sidebar_position: 3
 ---

 import Admonition from '@theme/Admonition';
+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 # Manage Collections (SDKs)

-This guide walks you through creating and managing collections using the SDK of your choice, which is more flexible and customizable when compared with the operations on the intuitive Web UI of the Zilliz Cloud console.
+This guide walks you through creating and managing collections using the SDK of your choice, which is more flexible and customizable when compared with the operations on the intuitive Web UI of the Zilliz Cloud consoleAttu, the Milvus dashboard.

 ## Before you start{#before-you-start}